HZloto/mail-buddy/README.md

    - Follow [Google's guide](https://developers.google.com/gmail/api/quickstart/python) to set up the Gmail API and download your `credentials.json` file.
    - Save `credentials.json` in the project root directory.

+5. **Configure ntfy**:
+   - Follow [ntfy's docs](https://docs.ntfy.sh/) to get the app on your phone and create a channel to use for your own emails
+   - Make sure to password protect it if any of the data is sensitive .

 ### Usage

 To start **Mail Buddy**, run: